“Portrait of Juan de Pareja” by Diego Velázquez

 - Dimensions: 81.3 × 69.9 cm (2.6 × 2.2 ft)

-- Museum: Metropolitan Museum of Art – MET, New York, USA
+- Museum: Metropolitan Museum of Art – MET

 - Name: Diego Rodríguez de Silva y Velázquez

 - Died: 1660 (aged 61) – Madrid, Spain

 - Nationality: Spanish

 - Notable works:

 - “Pygmalion and Galatea” by Jean-Léon

 - “Saint Jerome as Scholar” by El Greco